This post may contain affiliate links. Please read our disclosure policy.

 Roasted Purple Potatoes are a delicious side dish that’s simple to prepare and full of health benefits.
 Coated in a little bit of oil and a homemade seasoning blend, they are roasted to crispy perfection and ready in about 30 minutes.

-Roasted purple potatoes have become a staple side dish that we enjoy several times a month.
+Roasted Purple Potato recipes have become a staple side dish that we enjoy several times a month.
 They are easy to prepare because they don’t require peeling.
 Just scrub, chop, season and roast!

 Haven’t tried purple potatoes?
+The health benefits alone are surprising.
 Here’s why you should jump on the bandwagon!

-- Purple potatoes are about 70 calories per half cup with 15 grams of carbs and no fat.
+- Purple potatoes (also known as purple majesty) are about 70 calories per half cup with 15 grams of carbs and no fat.

 - The glycemic index is lower than other potato varieties so they are better for your blood sugar.